Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 Real Images of Shivaji Maharaj:

 V. S. Bendre is the person who found the real image of Chhatrapati Shivaji Maharaj.
-In 1664 AD, Von Valentyn, Dutch Governor of Surat, commissioned the paintings of Shivaji Raje and other princes.
+In 1664 AD, Von Valentyn, the Dutch Governor of Surat, commissioned the paintings of Shivaji Raje and other princes.

 The real picture of Shivaji Maharaj